Phoenix Autonomous Driving Vehicle Accident Attorney

 In another autonomous vehicle accident, a Californian motorcyclist is filing a lawsuit against General Motors (the first claim of its kind) for its autonomous Chevrolet Bolt that suddenly veered into his lane, striking the motorbike.
 The experienced lawyers at Begam Marks & Traulsen, P.A. unfortunately see the incident rate of autonomous vehicle accidents increasing in the next few years as more of these vehicles hit the road.
 If you ever need legal help with an autonomous vehicle claim, contact us for assistance.

 The damages, or compensation awards, you could receive in a personal injury claim involving an autonomous vehicle include payment for your damaged vehicle, medical bills, lost wages, and pain and suffering.
 Find out what your case could be worth during a free consultation at Begam Marks & Traulsen, P.A.
-Our professional attorneys can help with even the most complex autonomous vehicle accident claims in Arizona.
+Our team of Phoenix car accident attorneys can help with even the most complex autonomous vehicle accident claims in Arizona.
 Call (602) 254-6071 now to request your free review.